callump5/share_respite_prj/README.md

 ## Features
 ### Existing Features

-### Features Left to Implement
+- Forum: Can be accessed by anyone from the nav bar.
+A subject is created by a staff member.
+Threads and comments a user must be logged in.
+- Testimonials: Can be acceessed by anyone form the nav.
+Also people can create a testimonial after logging in.
-- Forum
+- Donations:
-- Testimonials
+- Staff Gallery
-- Donations
+- Map
-- Staff Slider
+- User Auth
+### Future Features
 - Forum Polls
-- User Auth
-- Map

 ## Tech Used

 ### Some the tech used includes: